apache/nuttx/configs/sam3u-ek/README.txt

      Build Setup:
        CONFIG_HOST_LINUX=y   : Linux or other POSIX environment

-  4. These configurations use the older, OABI, buildroot toolchain.
-But that is easily reconfigured:
+  4. All of these configurations use the older, OABI, buildroot toolchain (unless stated otherwise in the description of the configuration).
+That toolchain selection can easily be reconfigured using 'make menuconfig'.
+     Here are the relevant current settings:

+     Build Setup:
+       CONFIG_HOST_LINUX=y                 : Linux or other pure POSIX invironment : (including Cygwin)
      System Type -> Toolchain:
        CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : Buildroot toolchain
        CONFIG_ARMV7M_OABI_TOOLCHAIN=y      : Older, OABI toolchain

-     If you want to use the Atmel GCC toolchain, here are the steps to do so:
+     If you want to use the Atmel GCC toolchain, for example, here are the steps to do so:

      Build Setup:
        CONFIG_HOST_WINDOWS=y   : Windows